SaifurRahmanMohsin/Carousel-Plugin/README.md

 ## Installation ##

+#### MarketPlace Installation ####
+You can add the plugin to your project from [here](http://octobercms.com/plugin/mohsin-carousel) or search for **Mohsin.Carousel** from your octoberCMS project backend to install this plugin.
+Enjoy!!!

+#### Manual Installation ####
-Until this plugin is in [the marketplace](https://octobercms.com/plugin/mohsin-carousel) you have to manually install the plugin.
-This can be done from the command line.
+Some advanced users might prefer to use manually install the plugin.
+This can be done using the command line.
 CD into your OctoberCMS project folder and paste these commands.
 It will execute one after another:
 ```
 [ -f artisan ] && cd plugins
 mkdir -p mohsin && cd $_